• Home

 Making data move 🚶

 Transform static plots into animations using gganimate.
-Examples include millenia of chery tree blossoms, COVID-19 aftermath and why causation does not imply correlation.
+Examples include millennia of cherry tree blossoms, COVID-19 aftermath and why causation does not imply correlation.

 Mapping despair in the USA 🗺️